 9. Does the Company Earn More Money Than Bonds?

-The initial rate of return for the stock needs to be greater than the return on U.S. Treasury bonds?
+The initial rate of return for the stock needs to be higher than the yield on U.S. Treasury bonds?

 If a company cannot make a profit per share higher than the return of a safe asset like treasury bonds, then you should not invest in it.
-This is an easy calculation and we will use the Earnings Yield.
+This is a straightforward calculation, and we will use the Earnings Yield.
 Earnings Yield is the earnings per share for the most recent 12-month period divided by the current market price per share.

 - Find out how to implement these measures into a stock screener so you can find great companies like Warren Buffett.